-Discretionary fund managers and advisers with discretionary permissions are now required to provide quarterly client reporting.
+Discretionary managers and advisers with discretionary permissions are now required to provide quarterly client reporting.
 Clients must also be informed of depreciations in the value of their portfolio by 10% (and any subsequent 10%) within each reporting period.

 Market corrections may be expected, and can even be a healthy function in normal markets.

 The link below provides some reassurance messages which you might find useful when talking to clients about the impact of market volatility on their investments: